greymatter-io/flux-covidapihub/README.md

 ### With Makefile

-Run `make k3d mesh-dev` in order to start up a four-worker [k3d](https://github.com/rancher/k3d) cluster locally on port 30000.
+Run `make k3d mesh` in order to start up a four-worker [k3d](https://github.com/rancher/k3d) cluster locally on port 30000.
 It will apply the various yamls and create secrets for local development.
 Part of the secret creation includes using [acert](https://github.com/deciphernow/acert) so that needs to be installed before running the script.

 Note that this will not change which environment your `kubectl` is pointing to.
 Make sure to run `export KUBECONFIG="$(k3d get-kubeconfig --name='greymatter')"` to use the kubeconfig for that cluster and be able to use `kubectl` commands.